A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Numerical results

 \subsection{Test cases}

 Our numerical experiments are based on a 1D1V two-stream instability test case where the initial distribution is of the form

 with a wave number of $k = \frac 12$ and a perturbation amplitude of $\alpha = 0.01$.
-This solution is known to develop thin filaments in the phase space that are difficult to resolve numerically, see e.g. \cite{Cheng_Knorr_1976, Rossmanith.Seal.2011.jcp}.
+This solution is known to develop thin filaments in the phase space that are difficult to resolve numerically, see, e.g., Refs.~\cite{Cheng_Knorr_1976,Rossmanith.Seal.2011.jcp}.
 Here we will simulate two-stream instabilities on the time interval $[0,100]$.
-We shall consider two versions of the problem: \begin{itemize} \item[(i)] the basic Two-Stream Instability (TSI) test case where the solution is evolved with the self-consistent Vlasov-Poisson system \eqref{VP}--\eqref{Ef} \item[(ii)] a Driven Two-Stream Instability (D-TSI) test case where an oscillating external field
+We shall consider two versions of the problem: \begin{itemize} \item[(i)] the basic Two-Stream Instability (TSI) test case where the solution is evolved with the self-consistent Vlasov-Poisson system \eqref{VP}--\eqref{Ef} \item[(ii)] a Driven Two-Stream Instability (DTSI) test case where an oscillating external field

-is added to the self-consistent field \eqref{Ef}.
+is added to the self-consistent field from Eq.~\eqref{Ef}.
 The effect of this external drive is to add a periodic perturbation to the TSI trajectories, uniform in $x$ and $v$,

-so that the solutions to both test cases coincide for $t = 100$. \end{itemize} The computational phase-space domain is set to $\Omega = \big[0,\frac{2\pi}{k}\big] \times [-v_{\rm max},v_{\rm max}]$ with $v_{\rm max} = 10$.
+so that the solutions to both test cases coincide for $t = 100$. \end{itemize} The computational phase-space domain is set to

+with $L = \frac{2\pi}{k}$ and $v_{\rm max} = 10$.
 Note that this value is significantly larger than what is usually seen in the literature, in order to correctly represent the variations in velocity induced by the oscillating drive.
 Finally the initial sampling distribution for the particles is taken as $g^0 = (\int f^0(z)\rmd z)^{-1}f^0$ for the full-$f$ PIC scheme, and as